UzxMx/vim-rails/README.markdown

   tableize coercions, and users of [bundler.vim][] get a smattering of features.   `:help rails-integration`

+* When using `:R`, if the related view doesn't exist, `json` and `slim` candidates will be shown, and view file will be automatically created when selection is made.

 ## Installation

 If you don't have a preferred installation method, I recommend